 • HIST 277 A-B: Research Seminar in the History of Science (team-taught, topics vary)

-• Member of the Advisory Board, Journal for the History of Knowledge
+• Editorial Boards: Historical Studies in the Natural Sciences and Journal for the History of Knowledge

-• Research Associate, Graduiertenschule für Ost- und Südosteuropastudien, Munich, Germany (2018 – pres)
+• Research Associate at the Graduiertenschule für Ost- und Südosteuropastudien, Munich, Germany (2018 – present)